msp-strath/three-times/content/basics/blocks.md

 The `return` keyword indicates that we are returning a value.

 If we wish to use `double`,
-we need to perform a method call.
+a method call must be performed.
 For example:

 ```